jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 The Adapter can indicate through the interface that there was an error and possibly even the nature of the error, if the error makes sense within the context of the interface contract.
 For example, the interface contract’s intent could be persistence without an indication of the form of persistence.
 If the database fails to save a record, then Adapter could translate the database specific error into an interface error along the lines of: UnableToPersistException.
 The specific database error should be logged, since we still want to retain that information for diagnosis.

 Likewise, if the Adapter delegates to an RESTful internet call, then it should not leak HTTP status codes back up through the _Port/Interface/Contract_ that they implement.
-However, they can convey a status indicating some form of status that's independenty of HTTP status codes.
+However, they can convey a status indicating some form of status that's independent of HTTP status codes.

 The same applies to the Framework Adapters too.
 Specifics on the Driver side should not leak through the Business Logic Interface into the Business Logic.